-Students must select two subjects (ideally one from each block).
+Students must select four subjects.

 Students should also choose one reserve choice, since we cannot guarantee that we will be able to accommodate all students in their first choices, as staffing availability and group size are constraints in each block.
 We will, however, do our very best to satisfy as many of each student's option choices as possible.

-Additional Study Support can be chosen as an alternative to an EBacc subject at the discretion of the senior leadership team.
+Additional Study Support can be chosen as an alternative at the discretion of the Academy Leadership Team, in consultation with Mrs Amado, SENDCO.